fter

 1994

 In the 1920s, the great Professor Robert Newstead undertook a major archaelogical excavation on the Deanery Field which revealed the extensive remains of the barrack blocks- home to the Roman soldiers and Centurions of the military fortress of Deva- which formerly covered this entire area.
-Once recorded and photographed, they were once again covered up and remain beneath the green field to this day.
+Once recorded and photographed, they were once again covered up and remain safely beneath the green field to this day.

 Professor Newstead had been appointed

-as curator of the collections of the Chester Society of Natural Sciences in 1886 and, from 1903, also of the Chester Archaeological Society, later becoming chairman.
+in 1886 and, from 1903, also of the Chester Archaeological Society, later becoming chairman.
 In the same year, these organisations came together to form the splendid Grosvenor Museum, a visit to which which should be considered an essential part of your time in Chester.
 He held the position for most of the rest of his life- even during the period 1905-24, when he was also Professor of Entomology at the Liverpool School of Tropical Medicine- a truly 'universal man'.
 For over half a century, he was a leading figure in the investigation of Chester's archaeology, transformed the description and display of the collections and gained widespread acceptance among developers and builders of the importance of allowing access to their site works to carry out 'rescue' excavations and recordings of finds.
 We should all be grateful to him.

 Here is an excellent presentation of Prof Newstead's life and work, courtesy of the Grosvenor Museum and here is a photograph of his humble and neglected grave in Chester's beautiful Overleigh Cemetery.